refinedev/refine/documentation/versioned_docs/version-3.xx.xx/tutorial/4-adding-crud-pages/mantine/adding-sort-and-filters.md

     next: false
 ---

-In the previous [Adding List Page](/docs/tutorial/adding-crud-pages/mantine/index) section, we have displayed products data in a table.
+In the previous [Adding List Page](/docs/tutorial/adding-crud-pages/mantine/index) section, we have displayed blog posts data in a table.
 Now we will learn how to add sorting and filtering to the table to user can have more control over the data.

 ## Sort and Filters